Joint degeneration and pinched nerves

 - therapeutic stretches

 - massage therapy, trigger point therapy, manual therapy, or myofascial release.

 These techniques may also be used in conjunction with these other therapies in order to get the best results.
-If you are experiencing any of these symptoms, we recommend that you schedule an appointment as quickly as possible.
+If you are experiencing any of these symptoms, we recommend that you schedule an appointment as soon as possible.

-Our goal at Accident Pain Care of Miami Lakes is to provide our patients with an exceptional experience when they walk through our doors.
-Quality services are the least we can provide to help patients through the stressful times after a car accident.
-We also provide transportation to our office for all auto accident complications.
-Call our office for a medical evaluation of your disc injuries today at 305-570-1965 or use our online appointment booking form.
+Our goal at Chiropractic and Rehabilitation of Miami Lakes is to provide our patients with an exceptional experience when you treat at our clinic.
+We strive to provide premier services and medical care.
+We also provide transportation to our office for all auto accident rehabilitation.
+Call our office for a medical evaluation of your pinched nerves today at 305-570-1965 or use our online appointment booking form.